 Read Brad's biography

-Brad Hearst is the Founder and Executive Director of Survivors Joining For Hope, Inc., the first public organization to offer both burial assistance and grief counseling to survivors of suicide.
+Brad Hearst is the Founder and Executive Director of Survivors Joining for Hope, Inc., the first public organization to offer both burial assistance and grief counseling to survivors of suicide loss.
 Following the passing of his brother, Brad formed the organization after experiencing the overwhelming support provided by the Casualty Assistance Officers (CAOs) of the United States Army.
 After meeting several families who suffered financial hardship and lack of support, Brad decided he wanted to provide the same support his own family received to individuals and families who suffered a loss to suicide.
-By utilizing the strengths and perspectives of other survivors the 501(c)3 was formed.
-From that moment forward, he has served as the executive director of the non-profit, leading the organization as it strives to guide families through one of the most difficult times they may ever face and raise awareness to the stigma surrounding suicide.
+By utilizing the strengths and perspectives of other survivors of suicide loss the 501(c)3 was formed.
+From that moment forward, he has served as the Executive Director of the non-profit, leading the organization as it strives to guide families through one of the most difficult times they may ever face and raise awareness to the stigma surrounding suicide.

 Read Jerry's biography

 Jerry Cook serves on the board of directors and is the current Survivors Joining For Hope Vice President.

 The course of his life was forever changed a couple weeks before his fifth birthday when his dad took his own life.
 Jerry lived with the effects of his father’s death since that day and has dedicated his life to helping others affected by suicide.
 Through Survivors Joining For Hope and other efforts Jerry has been able to directly help families impacted by suicide.

 His additional suicide related efforts include working with the Helpline Center.
 He also serves on the Survivor’s Services Committee and the Step Forward to Prevent Suicide Walk planning committee.
 He is a spokesperson for the Helpline Center and Sioux Empire United Way and routinely speaks on behalf of suicide support.